adenine-dev/aver/README.md

 # aver
-A logging library for rust
+A logging library for rust, made so I can learn rust.